sandy1983jsr/Forging2/README.md

-# RKFL Scientific & Digital Dashboard
+# RKFL Utilities Optimization Dashboard

-A consulting-grade, end-to-end workflow tool for scientific and engineering time series analysis, designed for meter/SCADA/csv data.
-Includes data ingestion, cleaning, profiling, anomaly and trend detection, spectral analysis, automated reporting, and workflow automation.
+Professional-grade digital platform for RKFL plant to optimize electricity (EAF), gas (RLNG), water, cooling, materials, and waste.
+Each utility has its own tab, dashboard, and optimization suggestions.
+Use with real data or sample data.

 ## Features

+- Modular tabs: Energy, Gas, Water, Cooling, Materials, Waste
-- **Data Sources:** SCADA/meter (simulated), CSV upload, or random sample data.
+- Upload your CSV data or use sample generators
-- **Automated Workflow:** Stepwise ingestion, review, analysis, reporting.
-- **Analysis:** Descriptive stats, quality checks, load profiles, anomaly/trend/spectral/correlation analysis.
+- KPIs, anomaly detection, optimization suggestions
-- **Dashboards:** Interactive, consulting-grade, with orange/grey/white theme.
+- Consulting-style UI with orange/grey/white theme
-- **Reporting:** Automated PDF report generation.
-- **Ready for production and extension.**

 ## Usage